input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-data.md

 - It is assumed that cryptographic functions and operations are provided by a layer external to Marlowe, and so they need not be modelled explicitly.
 - We assume that time is “coarse grained” and measured by block or slot number, so that, in particular, timeouts are delimited using block/slot numbers.
 - Making a commitment is not something that a contract can perform; rather, it can request that a commitment is made, but that then has to be established externally: hence the input of (a set of) commitments at each step.
-- The model manages the release of funds back to the committer when a cash commitment expires (see discussion of the stepBlock function below).
+- The model manages the release of funds back to the committer when a cash commitment expires.

 ## Notes

 - Marlowe 2.0 extends the Marlowe type with local definitions and a `While` construct.
-- The informal semantics of Marlowe 2.0 differs from that presented here, replacing sets of input and observations with individual values.
-This is done to guarantee that the semantics is deterministic.
 - For ease of reading, in the `data` type definition at the start of this section, we omit the `!` symbol before every field of all constructors.
 This makes them  strict in that field.
 We choose to make Marlowe strict in all arguments to all constructors, so that Marlowe contracts are wholly _finite_ data structures, with no partial or infinite components.

 ### [Prev](./escrow-ex.md) [Up](./README.md) [Next](./marlowe-semantics.md)